bartificer/programming-by-stealth/docs/pbs66.md

   $form.submit(enableBootstrapValiationStyles);
   $('input', $form).on('invalid', enableBootstrapValiationStyles);

-  // add a submit hander to the form
+  // add a submit handler to the form
   $form.submit(function(){
   window.alert("Your donation was not submitted because this is a dummy form, but thanks all the same, it's the thought that counts :)");
   });